Virtual vector bundles and graded Thom spectra: Applications to topological logarithmic structures

-In order to obtain a graded Thom isomorphism for such objects, we again fix a cofibrant $\mS^{\cW}[W_{\{0\}}]$-algebra $R$, let $R^{\mathrm{cof}} \to \Psi^{*}(R)$ be a cofibrant replacement of the underlying commutative symmetric ring spectrum, and denote the underlying commutative symmetric ring spectrum $\Psi^*(RP)$ of $RP$ also simply by $RP$.
+Returning to the setup of Section~\ref{sec:graded-Thom-iso}, let $W$ be a grouplike commutative \mbox{$\cW$-space} monoid that is cofibrant and fibrant in the positive model structure on commutative $\cW$-space monoids.
+Then we say that a $\cJ$-space $X$ is \emph{$W$-orientable} if the left derived functor of $\Psi_*$ takes $X$ to a $W$-orientable $\cW$-space in the sense of Definition~\ref{def:W-orientation}.
+For use in \cite{RSS_LogTHH-II} and elsewhere, we wish to formulate a Thom isomorphism for commutative $\cJ$-space monoids entirely in terms of symmetric spectra.
+First we again fix a map of commutative orthogonal ring spectra $\mS^{\cW}[W_{\{0\}}]\to R$ making R a cofibrant $\mS^{\cW}[W_{\{0\}}]$-algebra.
+Then let $R^{\mathrm{cof}} \to \Psi^{*}(R)$ be a cofibrant replacement of the underlying commutative symmetric ring spectrum of $R$, and let us denote the underlying commutative symmetric ring spectrum of $RP$ also simply by $RP$.